RigaDevDay/rdd-dashboard/README.md

-# RigaDevDay Event Dashboard
+# RigaDevDay(s) Event Dashboard

-This is an official dashboard for RigaDevDay 2015, 2016 and 2017.
+This is an official dashboard for RigaDevDay(s) 2015, 2016 and 2017.
 Implementation is based on Shopify's Dashing.

 # 2017